Product » Xeams » Knowledge Base

 There are three aspects of DMARC in Xeams:

-- Assigning score to an incoming email from the Internet if DMARC alignment fails.
+- Assigning a score to an incoming email from the Internet if DMARC alignment fails.

 - Process incoming reports from other email servers